codemod-com/codemod-registry/codemods/ts-morph/next/13/replace-next-router/README.md

 This codemod allows you to migrate the `useRouter` hook to the new `useRouter` hook imported from `next/navigation`.
 This includes all usages of the useRouter() calls which may be replaced with useSearchParams and usePathname.

-For example:
+## Example:

 ```jsx
 import { useRouter } from 'next/router';
 ```

-Can be transformed to:
+gets transformed to:

 ```jsx
 import { useRouter } from 'next/navigation';
 ```

-And in some cases, it might get transformed any/some/all of the following:
+And in some cases, it might get transformed to any/some/all of the following:

 ```jsx
 import { usePathname } from 'next/navigation';